 1. Issues relating to product quality:

 The most common problem faced by customers in online shopping is that there is no guarantee of a product’s quality.
 With most e-commerce websites acting as aggregators for sellers to sell their products, more fraudulent sellers are registering on these websites and selling low-quality or faux products in the name of original and branded products.
 Sub-par products are sold by these sellers to fool customers and increase their sales thus increasing problems of online shopping.
 Quality checks are seldom performed on these products as the magnitude of online sales has increased, especially during online sale days.
 Sellers sometimes refuse to replace the faulty product or refund the consumer’s money, leaving the latter with a low-quality product and money down the drain.
-The best consumer court lawyers can help you in filing a complaint with the appropriate consumer court at the district, state or national level.
+Therefore, when building a marketplace or a separate e-commerce website for individuals/groups, ensure the input of the product.

 2. Nonsensical Requirements For Completing A Purchase